 Chatbots can increase your online conversions by shortening the sales cycle — offering users the products or services they are interested in within the message — and creating a seamless checkout process by gathering information to pre-fill forms and guiding the user through the transaction step-by-step.

-Let live chat and chatbots do the upsell work
+Live chat and chatbots can do the upsell work

 With every interaction, a chatbot gathers information from your website visitor.
 We’re not just talking about contact information, but behavioral data and even shopping preferences.
 With a powerful marketing automation strategy in place to utilize that data, your chatbot can not only facilitate first-time customer conversions but help up-sell and cross-sell your products or services.